omnibox-project/omnibox/readme.md

 # Uberstead

-Homestead on steriods for Symfony based on ivonunes/homestead.
+Homestead on steriods for Symfony.
+Based on ivonunes/homestead.

 ## Features